 George Clooney and Brad Pitt agreed to lower their salary as long as their film is released in theaters

 “I think there are ways to ensure coexistence.
-I really think there are ways to live together, and it is essential.
-There are films that are enjoyed more on the big screen, surrounded by people,” he detailed and gave as an example a comedy that is shooting alongside Julia Roberts, which in his opinion will work better in theaters than from home.
+I really think there are ways to live together, and it’s essential.
+There are films that are more enjoyable on the big screen, surrounded by people”, detailed and gave as an example a comedy that he is shooting with Julia Roberts, which in his opinion will work better in theaters than from home.

 Clooney and Pitt were not the first to question the premieres on the platforms.
-Without going any further, in mid-2021, Scarlett Johansson filed a lawsuit against Disney for the release of Black Widow, rejoicing that the mega production was scheduled to be presented exclusively in cinema, but that the Mickey Mouse multinational would have breached the contract by launch simultaneously on Disney+.
+Without going any further, in mid-2021, Scarlett Johansson filed a lawsuit against Disney for the release of Black Widow, rejoicing that the mega production was scheduled to be presented exclusively in cinema, but that The Mickey Mouse multinational would have breached the contract by launching simultaneously on Disney +.

 With this dynamic, the film broke box office records during its first weekend in theaters and presented a drop in collection levels during the following days, which is why the actress assures that she lost close to 50 million dollars, since a large part of his salary depended on the earnings of the theaters.

 On the other hand, director Denis Villanueve was also upset by the landing of Dune at HBO Max.
 “I heard on the news that Warner Bros has decided to release Dune on HBO Max at the same time as our theatrical release, using featured footage from our movie to promote their streaming service.
-With this decision, AT&T has taken over one of the the most important and respectable studios in the history of cinema,” said the man who also helmed Arrival, Prisoners, Sicario and Blade Runner 2049.
+With this decision, AT&T has taken over one of the the most important and respectable studios in the history of cinema”, said the man who was also in charge of The Arrival, Prisoners, Sicario and Blade Runner 2049.